wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 ?src/moresteps.xpl?

-We say “arrangement” here since steps can accommodate as many inputs and outputs as needed.
+We say <q>arrangement</q> here since steps can accommodate as many inputs and outputs as needed.

 ?src/double-validate.xpl?